Skip to main content

 • Best for: Most professional newsrooms.

-• Pros: Automates the "obvious" work while leaving the nuanced decisions to the W. It drastically reduces (i) the number of clicks required, and (ii) the need for entering tags manually, while maintaining a high-quality bar.
+• Pros: Automates the "obvious" work while leaving the nuanced decisions to the journalist.
+It drastically reduces both the number of clicks required and the manual entry of tags, while maintaining a high standard of quality.

-• The CMS should remember when a journalist accepts or rejects any of the tags and maintain that state after the Media API returns updated results.
-We recommend indicating such "pinned" status visually, distinguishing: accepted explicitly (✓), accepted by default, rejected by default, and rejected explicitly (✗).
+• for the CMS to remember when a journalist accepts or rejects any of the tags and maintain that state even if the Media API returns updated results.
+We recommend indicating such "pinned" status visually, distinguishing among: explicitly accepted (✓), accepted by default, rejected by default, and explicitly rejected (✗).

 Comparison Summary